RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `#RRGGBBAA`: full notation with alpha.

 #### Timestamps
 Timestamp literals contain time data in the format `Y#M#D#h#m#s#f#`, where the characters between the letters should only consist of only digits.
-Optionally, the first character may be a `-` minus sign for negative timestamps.
-Any positive integer number is allowed for each term, negative numbers are not.
-Leading zeros are allowed.
-Terms that equal 0 can be omitted, and the different terms can come in any order.
-Empty terms are not allowed (i.e. `YMD200`).
+Optionally, the first character may be a `-` minus sign for negative timestamps (this applies to the *entire* timestamp).

 Each part represents a different unit:
 - `Y`: a number of years.